MCHF & WHC HALL OF FAME INDUCTEE 2015

 Scottish Chieftain (1894 – Unknown)

-Scottish Chieftain is the only Montana-bred Thoroughbred to ever win the Belmont Stakes.
-In the year that he won it, 1897, the race was already an established American Turf classic.
-In fact, elite Thoroughbred breeders of the era coveted winning it more than winning the Kentucky Derby, which didn't gain national prominence until 1915.
+Scottish Chieftain is the only Montana Thoroughbred to win the Belmont Stakes.
+The year he won it, 1897, the race was already an established American Turf classic.
+In fact, elite Thoroughbred breeders of the era coveted winning it more than a victory the Kentucky Derby, which would not gain national prominence until 1915.

-Our state's Scottish Chieftain was foaled on February 24, 1894, at the Bitter Root Stock Farm near Hamilton.
-Perhaps it was the superintendent of the farm's Thoroughbred training and breeding, Sam Lucas, who noted on Scottish Chieftain's birth card "bay or brown" color and described the lone marking as "faint star."
-Although copper-mining magnate Marcus Daly owned the 26,000-acre outfit it was Lucas who ordered the pairing of the English-bred sire, Inverness, and the California-bred dam, Miss Darebin.
-Their son would win the 1897 Belmont Stakes.
+Scottish Chieftain was foaled on February 24, 1894, at the Bitter Root Stock Farm near Hamilton.
+Perhaps the superintendent of the farm's Thoroughbred training and breeding, Sam Lucas, wrote the notation "bay or brown" on Scottish Chieftain's birth card and described the colt's lone marking on his face as "faint star."

 Scottish Chieftain began his racing career under Lucas's tutelage.
-In 1869, Lucas shipped The Chieftain, as turf writers called him, to New York's Sheepshead Bay Racecourse where his campaign generated modest success: He won three of eight starts, came in second once, third twice, and unplaced twice.
+In 1896, Lucas shipped the colt to New York's Sheepshead Bay Racecourse where his campaign generated modest success, winning three of eight starts.

-On Belmont Stakes day, May 29, 1897, six snorty Thoroughbreds lined up at the start.
-The Starter's flag dropped.
-In the first turn of the one and three-eighths-mile race, Don De Oro, the favorite, led the pack and set the pace.
-Scottish Chieftain lapped at his heels.
-The pace quickened at the head of the homestretch.
-As the horses galloped furiously toward the finish, Scottish Chieftain and jockey Joe Sherrer made a bid for the lead.
-Don de Oro, exhausted, tried to match strides but Scottish Chieftain took command of the race and the punishing pace.
-Suddenly the swooping strides of On Deck challenged The Chieftain.
-Jockey Sherrer dropped low to the saddle and urged his horse to run faster.
-The Chieftain flew.
-He streaked past the finish line, won the race by a length and clocked 2:23¼.
-He cracked the track record by a second and three-quarters.
+On Belmont Stakes day, May 29, 1897, six snorty Thoroughbreds lined up at the start at the Morris Park Race Course in New York.
+The starter's flag dropped.
+At the first turn of the one and three-eighths-mile race, the favorite Don De Oro set the pace and led the field, with Scottish Chieftain lapping at his heels.
+The pace quickened as the field rounded into the homestretch and galloped furiously toward the finish.
+Scottish Chieftain and jockey Joe Sherrer challenged Don de Oro for the lead.
+An exhausted Don de Oro tried to match strides but Scottish Chieftain took command of the punishing pace and pulled ahead.
+Suddenly, the swooping strides of On Deck challenged Scottish Chieftain.
+Jockey Sherrer dropped low to the saddle and urged his horse, Faster!
+The Chieftain flew!
+He streaked past the finish line and won the race by a length.
+Clocking 2:23¼, he cracked the track record by a second and three-quarters.

 Ogden had finished last.

 Matthew Byrnes didn't mind winning with the wrong horse.
-Greeting Scottish Chieftain in the winner's circle, he exclaimed, "Bring that cup [the trophy] and let the horse have a drink out of it: he deserves it."
-Accounts of The Chieftain's game victory splashed across Montana.
+Meeting Scottish Chieftain and Jockey Sherrer in the winner's circle, he exclaimed, "Bring that cup [the trophy] and let the horse have a drink out of it: he deserves it."
+Accounts of the horse's game victory splashed across Montana.
 The Western News effused: "The victory was especially gratifying from the fact that the great three-year-old was bred and raised on the Bitter Root stock farm -- a genuine product of the Bitter Root ozone and bunch grass."

-The Chieftain's Cinderella story that began at the Belmont Stakes starting line also ended in its winner's circle.
-In the remaining major stakes races of 1897, he placed fourth, fifth, and second.
-In 1898, he was back in his native Montana where he raced on the local circuits, namely Anaconda, Butte and Great Falls, winning five of seven races.
+In the remaining major stakes races of 1897, Scottish Chieftain placed fourth, fifth, and second.
+In 1898, he was back in his native Montana, racing on the local circuits, namely Anaconda, Butte, and Great Falls, winning five of seven races.
 Scottish Chieftain didn't race at all in 1899, perhaps because he had been sold.
-In December of 1899, The Anaconda Standard noted: "One of the Daly stock cars left here yesterday carrying to the Montgomery breeding farm, in Madison County, two brood mares and also the Thoroughbred stallion, Scottish Chieftain."
+In December 1899, The Anaconda Standard noted: "One of the Daly stock cars left here yesterday carrying to the Montgomery breeding farm, in Madison County, two brood mares and also the Thoroughbred stallion, Scottish Chieftain."

-The absence of personal accounts by the men who handled Scottish Chieftain and the absence of photographs of him leave us wondering: Was he a charismatic beauty or common looking?
+The absence of personal accounts by the men who handled Scottish Chieftain and the absence of a photograph of him leave us wondering: Was he a charismatic beauty or common looking?
 Thoroughbreds have quirks.
 What were his?
 Was he an easy goer or did he have to be urged?
-We know that the coveted Belmont Stakes trophy came to Montana because of his athleticism and heart, proving that his place in American Turf history shines brighter than his lone marking, a faint star.
+What we do know is that his athleticism and heart brought the coveted Belmont Stakes trophy home to Montana.

 REFERENCES: